lamegaton/Machine-Learning-and-AI-Notes/README.md

 ### Linear Regression Models

 **Regression**: Mapping inputs to outputs for prediction.

 **Classification**: Mapping inputs to categorical outputs for description.

 Likelihood refers to the probability of the target given the weight.
 The maximum likelihood estimate (MLE) is used in multivariable regression.

-**Logistic Regression**: Logistic regression is a classification algorithm, not a regression algorithm [1].
+**Logistic Regression**: Logistic regression is a classification algorithm, not a regression algorithm[1].
 One common question is: what are the differences between perceptron and logistic regression?
 [2]

-### McCulloch and Pitts
+### McCulloch and Pitts model

 ### Perceptron